ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/_review.md

 review:
     - questions:
         question: >
-            1. Which tab do you use to configure port mapping in the Azure Container Instance?
+            1. What is the Kubernetes cluster composed of?
         answers:
-            - networking
+            - Control plane and container instances
-            - port configuration
+            - Control plane and nodes
-            - port mapping
+            - API server and container registry
-            - network configuration
+            - API server and container applications

-        correct_answer: 1
+        correct_answer: 2
         explanation: >
-            To configure port mapping you use the Networking tab of the wizard, which you use to provision the Azure Container Instance.
+            At the high level the Kubernetes cluster comprises the control plane and nodes.

     - questions:
         question: >
-            2. What do you need to deploy a container from the Azure Container Registry to the Azure Container instance?
+            2. Which command line tool do you use to deploy applications to the Kubernetes cluster?
         answers:
-            - provide Docker credentials
+            - kube deploy
-            - enable Admin account (correct) in Azure Container Registry
+            - k8s deploy
-            - use dotnet run command
+            - kubectl
-            - use the docker run command
+            - kubernetes deploy

-        correct_answer: 2
+        correct_answer: 3
         explanation: >
-            Azure Container Instance requires Admin account to be enabled, when deploying images from the Azure Container Registry
+            kubectl is the command line tool, which you use to interact with the Kubernetes API.
+In particular, to deploy applications.